A Brief History of CPC

 LICENSE- Application should be made for a license at least two weeks before the desired wedding date.
 The license should be presented to the minister at the rehearsal, the time of which should be arranged with the minister.

 Use of Facilities

 The Trustees make the use of the church's facilities available to church members as well as community groups and private citizens.
 Use of the facilities is at the discretion of the Trustees.
-Please thoroughly read our regulations/application for building use during the COVID-19 pandemic by clicking here.
+Please CLICK HERE for the Use of Facilities form (updated November 2022).

 Our Church works to meet the needs of its members and to minister to the needs of the community around us.
 New members are always welcome.
 We worship together as a community of believers.
 We support one another’s values and beliefs.
 We nurture the faith of all our members in a variety of ways including adult Bible education programs, choirs for both adults and children, youth programs, a nursery school and much more!

-We are affiliated with the Presbyterian Church (USA) and are a community church located in Mountainside (near Westfield), New Jersey, 25 miles west of New York City.
-Information for our Nursery School may be found at: www.cpcnurseryschool.com.
+We are affiliated with the Presbyterian Church (USA) and are a community church, located Mountainside (near Westfield), NJ, about 25 miles west of New York City.

 We are a fellowship of believers who come together to: